 Trente Arpents (Thirty Acres)[i]

 Trente Arpents is considered the last of the regionalist novels.
-It is a gem of a novel and won its author, Ringuet, a pseudonym for Dr Phillippe Panneton (April 30, 1895 [Trois-Rivières] – December 28, 1960 [Lisbon]), a medical doctor who went on to write more novels and became a diplomat.
+It is a gem of a novel and won its author, Ringuet, considerable acclaim.
+Ringuet is a pseudonym for Dr Phillippe Panneton (30 April 1895 [Trois-Rivières] – 28 December 1960 [Lisbon]), a medical doctor who went on to write more novels and became a diplomat.

 However, among his other novels, none is so moving as the story of the rise and fall of Euchariste Moisan who is wedded to the trente arpents he has inherited from his uncle Éphrem.
 L’oncle Éphrem and his wife never had children, but they brought Euchariste whose entire family perished in a fire when he was still a tiny child.